 Modeling and identification are essentially the first steps previous for designing control, supervision and failure detection systems.
 The traditional approach for modeling is based on the precise knowledge of the system under consideration and its dynamic behaviour that along with an appropriate mathematical formulation, may lead to a representative model of the system [3].
 This type of traditional first-principles models are usually known as white box models or mechanistic models which are based on deep knowledge of the nature of the system.
-However, there exists some complex physical process that are not amenable to conventional modeling approaches, due to the lack of precise, formal knowledge about the system, the presence of strong nonlinearities and high degree of uncertainty, or due to time varving characteristics[4].
+However, there are some quite complex physical processes that are not amenable to conventional modeling approaches, due to the lack of precise, formal knowledge about the system, the presence of strong nonlinearities and high degree of uncertainty and / or due to time varying characteristics [4].